Key takeaways:

 Once captured, the video can be stored locally on devices like SD cards, on a Network Video Recorder (NVR), or in the cloud, allowing for remote access.

-Many modern cameras also offer remote viewing through smartphones or computers, as well as motion detection and alert features.
+Many modern cameras also offer remote viewing through smartphones or computers and motion detection and alert features.
 Integration with other security systems, like alarms and access control, can further enhance your property’s security, providing a comprehensive and interconnected approach.

 How many security cameras do I need?